andrew/ultimate-awesome/README.md

 - [awesome-eos](https://github.com/Netherdrake/awesome-eos) - A curated list of awesome EOS frameworks, libraries, software and resources.
 - [awesome-mcp-servers](https://github.com/pipedreamhq/awesome-mcp-servers) - A collection of MCP servers.
 - [bevy_awesome_prod](https://github.com/ThierryBerger/bevy_awesome_prod) - My curated list of projects using bevy in production, preferably with a company or a business model in mind.
-- [awesome-creative-tech-events](https://github.com/danvoyce/awesome-creative-tech-events) - A curated list of awesome creative tech events from around the world.
 - [awesome-angr](https://github.com/degrigis/awesome-angr) - A collection of resources/tools and analyses for the angr binary analysis framework.
 - [awesome-remote-sensing-vision-language-models](https://github.com/lzw-lzw/awesome-remote-sensing-vision-language-models) - Awesome-Remote-Sensing-Vision-Language-Models.
 - [awesome-computer-science-resources](https://github.com/shiv4nsh/awesome-computer-science-resources) - List of All awesome Computer Science Courses.